-When working on your WordPress website with Beaver Builder enabled, a discrete button is added to the Editor.
+When working on your WordPress website with Beaver Builder enabled, a discreet button is added to the Editor.

 As the user interface resembles the style and formatting of the WordPress Dashboard, it feels like a core part of WordPress, rather than the third-party add-on that it is.
 For an even more streamlined look and feel, it’s possible to remove the Beaver Builder branding if you choose the top-tier agency license (more on pricing options shortly).
 Hovering over page elements displays the available controls.

 Although icons are used for many buttons on the page builder canvas, hovering over an icon displays the corresponding text label.
 Clicking on a page element usually results in something happening almost instantly, giving good feedback for your actions.
-Although you can do a lot through the Beaver Builder user interface, thanks to the intelligent way the controls are displayed, you never feel overwhelmed with options.
+Although you can do a lot through the Beaver Builder user interface, the intelligent way the controls are displayed means you never feel overwhelmed with options.

 The lack of inline editing is the only main area where Beaver builder falls behind the competition.
 However, having to enter text through a popup window instead of directly into the page shouldn’t be a deal-breaker for most people.
 As the sidebar area automatically contracts and expands, depending on whether it’s needed, the Beaver Builder user interface feels less cramped than the competition’s.